Mathematical modeling of infectious disease dynamics and evolution; including HIV, COVID-19, and drug resistance

 The successful applicant should have a PhD in a quantitative field and some experience working on topics in biology, medicine, or public health.
 Example fields of training of former lab members include (but are not limited to) applied math, biophysics, epidemiology, systems biology, ecology/evolutionary biology, physics, and biomedical engineering.
 The ideal candidate would be able to follow projects through from conception to publication, be a strong writer, have experience presenting their work to scientific audiences from diverse fields, enjoy working collaborative, and be excited to mentor junior trainees.
 Programming skills (ideally in at least one of Python, R, or Matlab) are required.

-The start date of the position is flexible, and could be as early as Dec 2020 or as late as Spring 2021.
-Due to university regulations during the COVID-19 pandemic, the applicant must already be living in the US and must be able to work remotely.
+The start date of the position is flexible.
 The duration of the position is also flexible based on the employee's performance and career goals, and can be renewed on an annual basis.
 Salary is competitive and commensurate with experience; comprehensive benefits including health insurance are provided to all postdoctoral fellows.

-Interested candidates should submit the following (in pdf form) to firstname.lastname@example.org :
+Interested candidates should submit the following to email@example.com :

-- A cover letter describing the applicant's research interests, educational background and previous research experiences, and career goals
+- A cover letter or email text describing the applicant's research interests, educational background and previous research experiences, and career goals

 - A CV, which includes a link to a Google Scholar profile